The Death of "Traffic" as a Metric

 - focusing on harder truths

-- prioritising quality over volume
+- prioritising quality over quantity

 What This Means for Your Website

-"How do we get more traffic?"
+Stop asking only: "How do we get more traffic?"

 Practical Shifts to Make